-LED Current Regulation: The change in output current over the specified range of LED supply voltage (V{LED}) as mea-
+LED Current Regulation: The change in output current over the specified range of LED supply voltage (V{LED}) as measured at the current source outputs.
+As the forward voltage of an LED does not change significantly with a small change in forward current, this is equivalent to changing the voltage at the LED anodes by the same amount.

-Line Regulation: The average change in reference output voltage (V{REF}) over the specified range of supply voltage $(V^{\scriptscriptstyle{+}})$.
+Line Regulation: The average change in reference output voltage (V{REF}) over the specified range of supply voltage (V^+).

-Load Regulation: The change in reference output voltage over the specified range of load current $(I{L(REF)})$.
+Load Regulation: The change in reference output voltage over the specified range of load current ($I{L(REF)}$).